EDCD/EDDI/SpeechResponder/Variables.md

     - volcanism the volcanism of the planet (Volcanism object)
     - landable true if the planet can be landed upon
     - materials list of materials and their percentage availability on the planet

+Rings have the following data:

+    - name the name of the ring
+	- mass the mass of the ring
+	- innerradius the inner radius of the ring
+	- outerradius the outer radius of the ring
+	- composition the composition of the ring

 ## Volcanism